pallets-eco/flask-wtf/docs/csrf.rst

 .. warning::

-    Make sure your webserver cache policy wont't interfere with the CSRF protection.
+    Make sure your webserver cache policy won't interfere with the CSRF protection.
     If pages are cached longer than the ``WTF_CSRF_TIME_LIMIT`` value, then user browsers may serve cached page including expired CSRF token, resulting in random *Invalid* or *Expired* CSRF errors.